 The Vermont Humanities Council's First Wednesdays series is held on the first Wednesday of every month from October through May.
 Talks in Manchester are held at First Congregational Church (unless otherwise noted) and are hosted by Mark Skinner Library.
 All First Wednesdays talks are free and open to the public.

 Upcoming talks in Manchester include "Champlain's Dream" with acclaimed historian David Hackett Fischer on Thursday, Nov.
 1; "Monkeys, Mathematics, and Mischief: What Are the Lifelong Lessons of Education?" with Williams College professor Edward Burger on Dec.
-5; and "Margaret Bourke-White, Courageous Photographer" with actress and educator Sally Matson
+5; and "Margaret Bourke-White, Courageous Photographer" with actress and educator Sally Matson on January 2.

 The Vermont Department of Libraries is the statewide underwriter of First Wednesdays.